tenzir/tenzir/web/docs/setup/deploy/ansible.md

 ### `read_write_paths`

-A list of paths that vast shall be granted access to in addition to its own state and log directories.
+A list of paths that VAST shall be granted access to in addition to its own state and log directories.

 ### `vast_archive`

-A tarball of vast structured like those that can be downloaded from the [GitHub Releases Page](https://github.com/tenzir/vast/releases).
+A tarball of VAST structured like those that can be downloaded from the [GitHub Releases Page](https://github.com/tenzir/vast/releases).
 This is used for target distributions that are not based on the `apt` package manager.